-Our third study, though unnamed, is Case Study House #24 and was designed by A. Quincy Jones and Frederick E. Emmons in 1961.
+Our third example, though unnamed, is Case Study House #24 and was designed by A. Quincy Jones and Frederick E. Emmons in 1961.
 The design has almost all the features of a contemporary kitchen – central location, open plan, long linear island with seatings, outdoor kitchen & dining, and a strong indoor-outdoor relationship.
 Another intriguing feature is the sunken conversation “pit” in the middle of the living room.
 “With the eighteen-inch lower level conversation space in the living area, the [kitchen island] countertop separating this area from the exposed kitchen provides two levels, the top which permits the center section of the counter to be used as a bar-height buffet and the end section as a normal dining table at a thirty-inch height.
-This end section can seat six people but would normally be furnished with four chairs in the everyday position. “ Together with the two gardens on either side, it provided multiple experiences for everyday life and family gatherings.
+This end section can seat six people but would normally be furnished with four chairs in the everyday position.”
+Together with the two gardens on either side, it provided multiple experiences for everyday life and family gatherings.
 Unfortunately, it was never built.

-Nowadays, the open kitchen concept is widely accepted by most people, but more often than not their current house layout, which might have been built decades ago with piecemeal renovation and additions, do not support the concept.
+Nowadays, the open kitchen concept is widely accepted by most people, but more often than not their current house layouts, which might have been built decades ago with piecemeal renovation and additions, do not support the concept.

 A typical floor plan usually has a formal dining room, a formal living room, a family room, and a kitchen more or less tucked into a corner with limited access from other spaces.
 In some cases, although the kitchen might be open to the living room, it does not have a good flow into other common area or outdoor spaces.
 This type of layout cannot fully support today’s lifestyle anymore.